teyinla/North_Wind_Trader_SQL_Project/README.md

 CASE QUESTIONS
 <ol>
 <li>	The UK sales team are visiting the Seattle office.
 Write a SQL statement to display the lastname, firstname, title, country and city of the employees you would now expect to be in Seattle.</li>
-<li>	List the details of all the shippers been used by the company.</li>
+<li>	List the details of all the shippers used by the company.</li>
 <li>	List the names and prices of the ten cheapest products.</li>
 <li>	List out the countries of Northwind Trader’s suppliers are based.</li>
 <li>	Get the total value of those units, for each supplier.</li>